 Digital and Computational Studies

-Professors Corrie (Art and Visual Culture) and Schlax (Chemistry, chair); Associate Professors Engel (Politics), Imber (Classical and Medieval Studies), Jadud (Digital and Computational Studies, chair), and Tefft (Economics); Assistant Professors Boateng (Mathematics) and Castro (Neuroscience)
+Professors Corrie (Art and Visual Culture) and Schlax (Chemistry and Biochemistry); Associate Professors Castro (Neuroscience), Engel (Politics), Imber (Classical and Medieval Studies), Jadud (Digital and Computational Studies, chair), and Tefft (Economics); Assistant Professors Boateng (Mathematics) and Shrout (Digital and Computational Studies)

 Data and computers are transforming virtually every facet of our professional and personal lives.
 Increasingly, they are the dominant media for how we generate, apply, and share knowledge.
 The digital and computational studies program endeavors to prepare students for lives of work and study that require proficiency in using constructed electronic platforms, software, and large, complex datasets.
 The program is also deliberately problem-oriented and reflective.
 Instructors in the program assume that by paying attention to the values and motivations underlying the development and use of computers

 The faculty established a new interdisciplinary program in digital and computational studies in 2015-16.
 The program's goals are to advance learning and scholarship across multiple disciplines informed by concepts, methods, and tools of computer science and digital studies.
 Specifically, the program aims to interrogate the values and assumptions of a digitized world; increase understanding of the power and limitations of computers in solving problems; advance understanding of the theory and logic of computation; promote proficiency in the assessment, analysis, and visualization of data; build competency in the analysis of complex relationships among data sources; promote creative and competent use of algorithms in problem solving; and foster connections across disciplines.

-Currently, Committee on Digital and Computational Studies is developing the curriculum with new courses added during this and future academic years.
+Currently, the Committee on Digital and Computational Studies is developing the curriculum with new courses added during this and future academic years.
 As extant courses are cross-listed in digital and computational studies (DS) and new courses are developed in the program (DCS), they will be listed below.